NumberSigmaTafKsee/LV2-Gamma/README.md

 * mostly compile with the openmp simd and gpu openacc
 * the fft need to be replaced with cufft or vkfft
 * it is not possible to vectorize filters and algorithms with delays that I know how
+* if you do you will get very cool effects but it doesn't work right
 * you can vectorize fft fir filter
 * any algorithm with delay or that is recursive argument of itself only run in streams
 * you can run many streams at a time each in their own channel/voice